zeweyer/cgpm/README.md

     ```

 ## Data File
-This code requires a data file named `analysis/new_force_pairs.csv`, containing force and distance data.
+This code requires a data file named `force_pairs.csv`, containing force and distance data.
 Make sure this data file is available at the specified path, or modify the path in the code accordingly.
 The data file should contain the following columns:
 -`r: Distance data
 -`F: Force data